DavidFirth/qvcalc/README.md

 # qvcalc
 R package for quasi-variances

 This repository is where the CRAN package **qvcalc** is maintained.
+The package URL on CRAN is https://cloud.r-project.org/web/packages/qvcalc/index.html .

 The **qvcalc** package provides functions to compute and display *quasi-variances* that often allow a more economical summary of the variance-covariance matrix for parameters in a statistical model.